Dizzy – The Ultimate Cartoon Adventure: Development

 The Oliver Twins said in an interview, on the British television show When Games Attack, that the character Dizzy was originally not supposed to be an egg at all but just a face with hands and feet.
 They then said they accepted everyone thought he was an egg and decided to go with that.
 They also said they used to plan out levels on the back of spare rolls of wallpaper.

 Dizzy gets his name from the character's tumbles and somersaults while jumping, a feature inspired by the Oliver Twins' graphics software Panda Sprites which enabled them to rotate an image easily so each frame did not have to be manually drawn.
 The software distorted complex sprites so the character was required to be simple, hence the choice of an egg.

 Reception

-The ZX Spectrum version was voted the 5th best game of all time for Sinclair computers in a special issue of Your Sinclair magazine in 2004.
 In 2017, the game was placed on Eurogamer's "10 games that defined the ZX Spectrum" list.